Sindh university granted approval for new department establishment

 Delay in question paper distribution stirs protest

-students, no reason was given for this inordinate delay from the scheduled
+According to angry students, no reason was given for this inordinate delay from the scheduled time of 9am.

 However, sources said late arrival of the external concerned had caused the delay.